gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 In April and May, we hosted 2-day Gatsby workshops in both San Francisco and NYC and want to share what we learned and resources you can use to host your own Gatsby workshops.
 A big thank you to all the developers who came to these workshops, and another big thank you to Ryan Florence for organizing the workshop logistics; check out his company's website at [workshop.me](https://workshop.me/).
 Ryan has been an awesome supporter of Gatsby and a longtime fan, so yes, the workshop.me site is built on Gatsby :).

+We will keep improving these workshops and hope you'll help us do that!
+Share your ideas and report how these workshops go for you in the [Open source repo](https://github.com/gatsbyjs/gatsby) through issues and PRs (if you ran into problems with the workshops and/or have ideas of how to improve them) or [Twitter](https://twitter.com/gatsbyjs) if you want to share an upcoming workshops you're running.

 # What we learned in the first few workshops

-Here is a photo of how many notes I took during our first workshop in San Francisco:
+Here is a photo of how many notes I took during our first workshop in San Francisco (I crossed out notes as I converted them to issues in GitHub):

 ![Photo of my workshop outline with notes scribbled all over it](./workshop-notes.JPG)